mF2C/mF2C/agent/docs/agent.md

     ```
     - Replace both IPs with the Leader IP and the device own IP for the Agent.
 The Leader will automatically connect to the specified Cloud IP at the installation (if VPN is available).

-Static variables will only be active if `Discovery` has failed or Leader is not detected.
+Static variables will only be active if `Discovery` has failed or a Leader is not detected.
 If static variables are not set, VPN is used.

-Be careful, IPs must be numerical and valid.
+It should be noted that, IPs must be numerical and valid.
 If a wrong IP is specified, the topology may fail as well.

 ## Troubleshooting